CESNET/du-docs/docs/expose.md

 ---
 ## Exposing Applications

-Basically, there are two kinds of exposable applications: *web-based* applications, *other* applications.
-The difference between these types is in required IP address.
-The Web-based application shares IP address with other Web-based applications while the other applications require new IP address for each service.
-Number of IP addresses is limited so if possible, use the Web-based approach.
+Basically, there are two types of exposable applications: *web-based* applications, *other* applications.
+The difference between these types is the required IP address.
+The web-based application shares IP address with other web-based applications, while the other applications need new IP address for each service.
+The number of IP addresses is limited, so use the web-based approach if possible.

-In the following documentation, there are YAML fragments, they are meant to be deployed using the `kubectl` like this: `kubectl create -f file.yaml -n namespace` where `file.yaml` contains those YAMLs below and `namespace` is the namespace with the application.
-Furthermore, this part of documentation suppose, that the application (deployment) already exists.
-If not sure, read again [hello example](kubectl-helloworld.html).
+In the following documentation there are YAML fragments, they are meant to be deployed using the `kubectl` like this: `kubectl create -f file.yaml -n namespace` where `file.yaml` contains the YAMLs below and `namespace` is the namespace containing the application.
+Also, this part of the documentation assumes that the application (deployment) already exists.
+If you are not sure, read [hello example](kubectl-helloworld.html) again.

 ### Web-based Applications

-Web-based applications are those that communicate via `HTTP` protocol.
+Web-based applications are those that communicate using the `HTTP' protocol.
 These applications are exposed using `Ingress` rules.

-This kind of applications require a service that binds a port with application and ingress rules that expose the service to the Internet.
+This type of application requires a service that binds a port to an application and ingress rules that expose the service to the Internet.

-Suppose, we have an application that is ready to serve on port 8080.
+Suppose we have an application that is ready to run on port 8080.
 We create a service:
 ```yaml
 apiVersion: v1
 kind: Service